rupeshkashyap464/python-project/README.md

-# python-project
+# project
-i made this project using python full stack
+i made this project